the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00_networking/project/_index.md

   - model architecture [3]
   - api architecture [3]
   - backend readability [3]
-  - backend documentation [3]
 - frontend
   - frontend readability [3]
   - frontend user error handling [3]
   - user interaction usability [3]

 **For each criteria you will be assessed on a score from 0-3.
-With 9 criteria, there is a total of 27 potential points.** For each criteria, you will be awarded the same grade as your group member(s).
+With 8 criteria, there is a total of 24 potential points.** For each criteria, you will be awarded the same grade as your group member(s).
 However, the one exception is the *iterative development* criteria, which will be individually awarded.
 - 0 - no evidence of the practice
 - 1 - limited evidence of the practice
 - 2 - adequate evidence of the practice